qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 ## Red Hat OpenShift

 [Red Hat OpenShift Kubernetes Engine](https://www.redhat.com/en/technologies/cloud-computing/openshift/kubernetes-engine) provides you with the basic functionality of Red Hat OpenShift.
-It offers a subset of the features that Red Hat OpenShift Container Platform offers, like full access to an enterprise-ready Kubernetes environment and an extensive compatibility test matrix with many of the software elements that you might use in your datacenter.
+It offers a subset of the features that Red Hat OpenShift Container Platform offers, like full access to an enterprise-ready Kubernetes environment and an extensive compatibility test matrix with many of the software elements that you might use in your data centre.

 First, consult Red Hat's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on Red Hat OpenShift**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on Red Hat OpenShift**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on OpenShift Kubernetes Engine